NDA / Non-Disclosure Agreement Builder

 You choose the structure (mutual or one-way) and the tool assembles the matching clauses.
 The definition clause describes what counts as confidential information and pairs it with the standard four exclusions — information that is publicly available, already known to the recipient, independently developed, or rightfully received from a third party.
 The obligations clause requires the receiving party to protect the information and use it only for the stated purpose.
 A term clause sets how many years the obligations last, and a governing-law clause names the controlling jurisdiction.
 Signature blocks for both parties close the document.
 This is a practical starting template, not legal advice.

-Match the term to how long the information stays sensitive — two to five years is typical, while genuine trade secrets may warrant indefinite protection.
-Be specific in the purpose field, for example evaluating a potential software integration partnership, because a narrow purpose limits how the recipient may use your data.
-Use a mutual NDA whenever both sides will share anything sensitive; it is rarely worth the friction of negotiating a one-way version when exchange is two-directional.
-Always have counsel review before signing, especially across borders.
+Match the term to how long the information stays sensitive — two to five years is typical for commercial negotiations, while genuine trade secrets may warrant indefinite protection.
+Be specific in the purpose field, for example “evaluating a potential software integration partnership”, because a narrow purpose limits how the recipient may use your data.
+Always have counsel review before signing for high-value disclosures or when the counterparty is in a different legal jurisdiction, since enforceability of confidentiality agreements varies significantly by country.